 Canadian Tire roadside assistance

-- Vehicle Plan: Allows service to 1 registered vehicle
+- Vehicle Plan: Allows service for 1 registered vehicle

 - Member Plan: Brings the service to you regardless of which vehicle you're in

-With either plan, you’ll have complimentary access to 24-hour roadside assistance across Canada and the U.S. You’ll get a maximum of 5 calls per 12-month period and unlimited tows to any Canadian Tire Auto Service Centre within 200 km.
+With any plan, you'll have complimentary access to 24-hour roadside assistance across Canada and the U.S. With Gold membership, you'll get a maximum of 5 calls per 12-month period and unlimited tows to any Canadian Tire Auto Service Centre within 200 km.

 Cardholders are covered for: